Creating a Retargeting Campaign for your E-commerce Website

 - Where to implement a retargeting campaign

-- 5 Steps to set up a Facebook retargeting campaign
+- 6 Steps to set up a Facebook and Instagram retargeting campaigns

 - Alternative retargeting methods